Mattja is a writer and thinker who likes helping others explore the big questions in life.

 Yes, there are dangers classifying everything as a potential science; however, the requirement that only sciences with immutable laws and almost certain predictive power (or as once was argued by Aristotle universal knowledge and truth gained through inductive reasoning (William, 1922)) used to model physical phenomena, such as Newton's laws, general relativity, chemical reactions, and thermodynamics is too restrictive.

 Some areas of study are more scientific than others (Pigliucci, 2013) and within each domain of science there are degrees of usage of scientific methodology; for example, aspects of neuroscience and neurobiology in psychology are more scientific than others aspects of psychology, which include clinical psychology or psychoanalysis.

-ESP, Freudianism, parapsychology, flat-earthism, creationism, and intelligent design are barely scientific, with little to no empirical and theoretical coherence.
-String theory, evolutionary psychology, and scientific history have varying levels of theoretical knowledge based on little to no experimental confirmation as the experimental methods to empirically test these theories is not known at this time with much confidence if any means to do so exist at all.
+ESP, Freudianism, parapsychology, flat-earthism, creationism, and intelligent design are barely scientific, with little-to-no empirical and theoretical coherence.
+String theory, evolutionary psychology, and scientific history have varying levels of theoretical knowledge based on little-to-no experimental confirmation as the experimental methods to empirically test these theories are not known at this time with much confidence if any means to do so exist at all.